rickoff/Rickoff/README.md

 **DynamicDifficulty**

-- A module that increases the difficulty linearly based on player level.
-0.6.2 hotfix inspired by https://github.com/TES3MP-TeamFOSS/Scripts thank you for your work and Capostrophic for your help
+- A module that increases the difficulty linearly based on player level. inspired by https://github.com/TES3MP-TeamFOSS/Scripts thank you for your work and Capostrophic for your help

 **LevelCapMax**